2006–07 NHL season: Broadcasting rights

 In Canada, national rights were split between CBC and TSN.
 CBC aired Saturday night Hockey Night in Canada regular season games, while TSN's coverage included Wednesday Night Hockey and other selected weeknights.
 During the first three rounds of the Stanley Cup playoffs, TSN televised all-U.S. games while CBC aired all games involving Canadian teams.
-CBC then had exclusive coverage of the Stanley Cup Finals.
+CBC then had exclusive coverage of the Stanley Cup Final.

 This was the second season of the league's U.S. national broadcast rights deals with NBC and the renamed Versus (the former Outdoor Life Network (OLN) had shifted beyond simply "outdoor" programming).
 Versus aired regular season games generally on Monday and Tuesday nights, while NBC had regular season windows on selected weekends.
-During the playoffs, NBC had the rights to air selected weekend games during the first three postseason rounds of the Stanley Cup playoffs, and games 3–7 of the Stanley Cup Finals, while Versus televised selected first and second round playoff games, all Conference Finals games not aired on NBC, and the first two games of the Stanley Cup Finals.
+During the playoffs, NBC had the rights to air selected weekend games during the first three postseason rounds of the Stanley Cup playoffs, and games 3–7 of the Stanley Cup Final, while Versus televised selected first and second round playoff games, all conference Final games not aired on NBC, and the first two games of the Stanley Cup Final.